emilioMaddalena/DetErrBnd/README.md

 # DetErrBnd

-This code is the supplementary material for the paper
+This is the supplementary material for the paper

 ```
 @article{maddalena2021embedded,